Search

 Email coach

-Belmont University softball head coach Laura Matthews announced July 26, 2023 the promotion of Kennedy Haynes to associate head coach of the Bruin program.
+Belmont University softball head coach Laura Matthews announced Monday, July 17 the hire of Erin Kuba as an assistant coach within the Bruin program.

 show more